 Tuesday, April 24, 2001

+I have joined the revolution.
+I am one of you now.
+I have a blog.
 I am also reading Scott McCloud's new "Reinventing Comics."
 I should be doing school work, especially since my favorite professor just e-mailed me a reminder to focus more on classes.
 I have a lot of trouble devoting myself to classes.
 Don't get me wrong--I like my classes, that's why I'm taking them--but there are many other things to do.
 Read about comics, knit, write about dreams, work on the manatee survey project, learn acoustics, build a simple hydrophone, prepare meals, keep the rooms clean and the rats fed and the plants watered, talk to my friends, work on "Lathe Biosis," generic dolphin research... and yes, there's organic chemistry too.
 I'm not doing very well in organic chemistry, which is particularly frustrating now that it's finally getting interesting.
 I think one of the reasons I'm not studying it right now is that I'm afraid that I'll still be bad at it even if I do study.
 Most insensible.
 Off I go to work...
 Signing off -

 posted by Julie(lipse 19:20